 You have created your own yoga event in Berlin called Berlin Yoga Conference.
-How did you take courage to start this project?
+How did you take the courage to start this project?
 What is the story behind it?

 I was pregnant with my second child and about to turn 30, so I had this little existential crisis and wanted to find my unique voice in the community and a way to create value for others.
 Berlin Yoga Conference is culmination behind many years of yoga practice, research, and a burning passion for the subject.
 My other skills came in handy.
-I studied communications and languages in the university and helped my husband with his arts festival for the past 4 years.
+I studied communications and languages at the university and helped my husband with his arts festival for the past 4 years.

 I get asked this question a lot and every time the same keywords come to mind: Berlin Yoga Conference is about creating a transformation space.
 It is about creating the circumstances for many people to come over to Berlin for the weekend and be touched in some deep and meaningful way that would facilitate a positive change on the individual and the collective levels.